Australia: Cardinal Pell has child sex abuse conviction overturned | DW | 07.04.2020

 Former Vatican treasurer Cardinal George Pell was serving a six-year sentence for child sex abuse.
 Now, he is set to walk free after a successful appeal.

-The Australian High Court on Tuesday overturned a conviction against Cardinal George Pell for sexually assaulting two choirboys in the 1990s.
+"I do not want my acquittal to add to the hurt and bitterness so many feel; there is certainly hurt and bitterness enough," he said in a statement issued before his imminent release.

-The court overturned all five counts against Pell, who has long claimed his innocence.
+Pell added that his trial "was not a referendum on the Catholic Church; nor a referendum on how Church authorities in Australia dealt with the crime of paedophilia in the Church."

-The former archbishop of Melbourne was the most senior Catholic to have been found guilty of child sex offences.
-He had received a six-year prison termfollowing a unanimous jury decision in December 2018
+He was the most senior Catholic to have been found guilty of child sex offences.

 Read more: Why has the Catholic Church taken so long to address child sexual abuse?